tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * Starter code is provided that includes contract boilerplate to help you get off the ground.

-* There are 3 Levels of difficulty for this assignment.
-You can do all of them with the skills you have learned this unit, so try to finish all 3!
+* There are three levels of difficulty for this assignment.
+You can do all of them with the skills you have learned in this unit, so try to finish all three!

-Explain to students that this will be an excellent opportunity to gain hands-on experience in creating and deploying smart contracts using Solidity.
+Explain to students that this is an excellent opportunity to gain hands-on experience in creating and deploying smart contracts using Solidity.

 Answer any questions before moving on.